Superb hike through a wonderland of rocks and hoodoos

 Best season: spring and fall

 Prior to starting Evans Outdoor Adventures in 2015, we visited some incredible sites across the West.
 As time permits, I’m going back into the photo vault to share some of those memorable adventures with you.
-For today’s flashback, I’ll be sharing our March 2012 hike in Chiricahua National Monument.
+In this post, I’ll be sharing our March 2012 hike in Chiricahua National Monument.

 Chiricahua National Monument in Eastern Arizona is known as a “wonderland of rocks”.
 The monument was created to protect the rhyolite rock pinnacles that are the star attraction.
 The pinnacles look like green tinted versions of the hoodoos found in Bryce Canyon.
 They were formed by the Turkey Creek Volcano when eruptions melted together ash particles into layers of grey rock called rhyolite.
 Over the years movement, weathering, and erosion worked up cracks, which let the weaker material wash away leaving behind the spectacular formations.